fdobrovolny/opentsdb_mqtt_exporter/README.md

 * float
 * json

-The message has to be a JSON object with the following format:
+JSON has to be in the following format:

 ```json
 {